-I’m the full-time producer for the Philharmonia Orchestra in London, UK, working on a variety of films and digital media projects.
+I’m the full-time digital producer for the Philharmonia Orchestra in London, UK, working on a variety of films and multimedia projects.
 The core of my work encompasses the full range of film production from planning and specialist research to scripting, directing, camera operating, interviewing, editing and dissemination.
-Under my management, the Philharmonia’s popular YouTube channel now sees 300k plays each month and about 1,000 additional subscribers per month.
+Under my management, the Philharmonia’s popular YouTube channel now sees 300k plays each month and about 1,200 additional subscribers per month.

 I have extensive experience managing and developing video and web-based projects, often in partnership with other institutions in the UK and internationally.
-In 2016 I produced an interactive web documentary Stravinsky’s Journeys, an unfolding timeline of the composer Igor Stravinsky’s life complete with film, photography, anecdotes and maps.
-The site is a finalist in the 2017 Lovie Awards.
+In 2016 I produced an award-winning interactive web documentary Stravinsky’s Journeys, an unfolding timeline of the composer Igor Stravinsky’s life complete with film, photography, anecdotes and maps.
+The site won Bronze the 2017 Lovie Awards.
 [See more at philharmonia.co.uk/stravinsky]

-I earned my Bachelor’s Degree in Music degree at Smith College (Massachusetts, USA), and I’ve lived in London since 2005.
+I earned my Bachelor’s Degree in Music at Smith College (Massachusetts, USA), and I’ve lived in London since 2005.
 My professional training has been in arts administration and digital media production through traineeships, freelancing and full-time work at Music@Menlo Chamber Music Festival, Gabrieli Consort & Players and the Philharmonia Orchestra.
 Growing up I studied violin and the viola da gamba, played in youth orchestras, and trained in dance from an early age.
 In high school I directed a documentary on my class.